By Roy Burner (Minister of the Gospel)

-Scripture reveals: He that say he abides in him ought himself (the believer) also so to walk even as he walked (1 John 1:6).
-With the indwelling presence of God's Spirit one can emulate the same devotion to God; walking accordingly, which goes far beyond a mere form of godliness.
+Scripture reveals: He that say he abides in him ought himself (the believer) also so to walk even as he walked (1 John 2:6).
+With the indwelling presence of God's Spirit one can reflect the same devotion to God; walking accordingly, which goes far beyond a mere form of godliness.

-The prophet Jeremiah, in speaking the words of the Lord: Am I a god at hand, saith the Lord, and not a god afar off?
-The prophet Isaiah, in speaking the words of the Lord: This people draws nigh (or near) to me with their mouth, and honors me with their lips: but their heart is far from me (Isaiah 15:8).
+The prophet Jeremiah, in speaking the words of the Lord: Am I a god at hand, saith the Lord, and not a god afar off (Jeremiah 23:23)?
+The prophet Isaiah, in speaking the words of the Lord: This people draws near me with their mouth, and with their lips do honor me, but have removed their heart far from me, and their fear toward me is taught by the precept of men (Isaiah 29:13).
 A form of godliness necessitated these corrective words.

-Neither give heed to fables and endless genealogies, which minister questions (or cause disputes), rather than godly edifying which is faith; so do (1 Timothy 1:4).
+Neither give heed to fables and endless genealogies, which minister questions (cause disputes), rather than godly edifying which is faith; so do (1 Timothy 1:4).
 Teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world (Titus 2:12).

 Many churches, in many nations, are suffering persecution, and even death, at the hand of the ungodly, who attempt to dominate the land with their unlawful deeds.
 The oppressed in such places do not have a form of godliness but genuine faith, being faithful servants and witnesses of the Lord.

-God's Word tells of those who persevered: Who through faith subdues kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions, quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, waxed (or grew) valiant in fight (or battle) turned the flight of the armies of the aliens (Hebrews 11:33-34).
+God's Word tells of those who persevered: Who through faith subdues kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions, quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, waxed (grew) valiant in fight (battle) turned the flight of the armies of the aliens (Hebrews 11:33-34).

-And others (also persevered) having the trial of cruel mockings and scourgings, moreover of bonds (or chains) and imprisonment: They were stoned, they were sawn asunder, were tempted, were slain with the sword; they wandered about in sheepskins and goatskins, being destitute, afflicted, and tormented (Hebrews 11:36-37).
-A Bible commentary noted: Genuine faith perseveres to the end, emotional decisions (or a form of godliness) does not.
+And others (also persevered) having trial of cruel mocking and scourging, moreover of bonds (chains) and imprisonment: They were stoned, they were sawn asunder, were tempted, were slain with the sword; they wandered about in sheepskins and goatskins, being destitute, afflicted, and tormented (Hebrews 11:36-37).
+A Bible commentary noted: Genuine faith perseveres to the end, emotional decisions (a form of godliness) does not.